Morris Knolls High School: Marching band

 The Morris Knolls Marching Band is a competition ensemble that participates in the United States Scholastic Band Association (USSBA) circuit.

 In 2003, 2007, 2009 and 2013, the Morris Knolls Marching Band won the USSBA Group 3 Open state championships.
 In 2008, the band was recognized as the all-Northeast champion.

 Three years later, at the 2006 USSBA National Championships at Navy–Marine Corps Memorial Stadium in Annapolis, Maryland, Morris Knolls High School placed fourth in their group and the colorguard was recognized as Best Color Guard National Championship title in Class III.

 During the 2007 season, the Morris Knolls Marching Band won the title of state champions in their group of 3 Open at the USSBA NJ state championships.
 The band also received the caption awards of Best Percussion, Best Colorguard, Best Effect, and Best Visual at this state competition.
 The same year, at the USSBA National Championships, Morris Knolls placed second in their group, also winning Best Colorguard and Best Percussion.
 The MKMB percussion was titled Grand National Champions, receiving the highest score out of all percussion ensembles at the competition, which included over 70 bands.

 In the 2010 season, the Morris Knolls Marching Band won second place at the USSBA National Championships with a score of 95.838 in Group 2 Open, winning the caption for Best Color Guard.

-Student government

-The Student Government Association (SGA) of Morris Knolls is comprised of five elected Senior officers, and six elected representatives from each class.
-Members of the SGA organize school wide events to promote school spirit, and interact regularly with the Administration regarding school activities and improvements.

-Each class has four elected officers; President, Vice President, Treasurer, and Secretary.
-These four officers organize individual class events such as fundraisers, and prom for the Juniors and Seniors.